- SUPER HERO COMFORT Our personal cup is made with the highest quality, FDA registered, 100% medical...

 The Meluna (XL) has the same capacity as the Super Jennie, but the negative is that it’s not widely available outside or Europe, even on Amazon.

 Not on this chart (it’s a very new cup), but another option to consider for a menstrual cup that holds the most is the XO Flo, from Gladrags, coming in at 38 ml.
 Check out our full XO Flo Review.

 One of the Softest Menstrual Cups

-The Super Jennie is one of the softest menstrual cups that you can buy.
+The Super Jennie is one of the softest ones that you can buy.

 The main reason that might want a very soft menstrual cup is because it can be more comfortable than one of the stiffer cups.
 Perhaps you’ve even experienced cramps because one of the firmer cups pressed so strongly against your vaginal canals walls?

-Don’t give up on menstrual cups yet!
+Don’t give up on them yet!
 Try a softer one like the Super Jennie.

-However, softer menstrual cups can be a bit difficult to insert because they don’t just pop open like the stiffer cups will.
-You may have to spend a bit of time making sure that your Super Jennie Cup is fully opened, and that it’s sealed to your vaginal canal walls.
+However, softer period cups can be a bit difficult to insert because they don’t just open easily like the stiffer cups will.
+You may have to spend a bit of time making sure that it is fully opened, and that it’s sealed to your vagina walls.

-For more details, check out this menstrual cup firmness chart:
+For more details, check out this firmness chart: